Liga Inan: Connecting Mothers

 The Liga Inan mHealth program is a Timor-Leste Ministry of Health program supported by Health Alliance International and Catalpa International with funding support provided by the Australian Government and the United States Agency for International Development.

-[2017-2020] Support of Integrated Maternal and Newborn Care and Liga Inan Scale-Up in Partnership with the Timor-leste Ministry of Health.
+[2017-2021] Support of Integrated Maternal and Newborn Care and Liga Inan Scale-Up in Partnership with the Timor-leste Ministry of Health [project transferred to HAMNASA for continuation]

-This project receives funding support from the Australian Government’s Department of Foreign Affairs and Trade though the Partnership for Human Development.
+This project received funding support from the Australian Government’s Department of Foreign Affairs and Trade though the Partnership for Human Development.

 [2019-2019] Liga Inan 1000 Days Nutrition Project.